CivicActions/ssp-toolkit/docs/controls/CM.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits server configuration aspects of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: baseline configuration for IaaS components.

 Hardware Baselines

 All hardware is maintained by AWS Cloud.
 The system therefore inherits hardware configuration aspects of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: baseline configuration.

-Server Configuration

-AWS maintains the baseline software configuration for the server components required to run the Drupal platform upon which the system is built.